Deskwared/Klipperized-Snapmaker-J1-Macros/README.md

-CAO: 1 May '26 @ 1700 USA Central Time.
+CAO: 13 Jun '26 @ 0800 USA Central Time.
 (As improvements or changes are made, this repo will be routinely updated.
-Check for latest file releases prior to embarking on a test/implmentation)
+Check for latest file releases prior to embarking on a test/implmentation.)
+Recommend replacing all updated .cfgs and the KlipperScreen file with the newest versions or risk encountering errors.

+- Additional optimizations and improvements.
+Changed filament loading and unloading behavior to move print heads to middle of bed.
+You can change the coordinates for your own preferences by editing the applicable lines in the .cfg.
+Fixed a few issues with park behavior, relating to nozzle temperature and fan behavior.

+*Previous Changelog*
 - Full upload of all .cfg files, incorporating numerous, minor optimizations and revisions that enhance user expirience, safety and/or performance, but should not have significant impact on previously established behaviors.

-*Previous Changelog*
 - Optimized heating behavior during print starts.
 - Optimized load and unload functionality.
 Added suite of load and unload options under revised "Filament" menu.
 Modified KlipperScreen file to incorporate.